andygarciapc/andygarciapc/README.md

 ## Andy Garcia

-⚡ I’m currently working on video-game modifications, website development, and my first video-game: GPT-RPG.
+⚡ I’m currently working on video-game modifications, website development, and some other personal projects 🤫.

 ⚡ Bachelor's Degree in Computer Science | California State Universty, Fullerton